msillano/tuyaDAEMON/README.md

  To interact with _Tuya devices_ I chose [`node-red-contrib-tuya-smart-device`](https://github.com/vinodsr/node-red-contrib-tuya-smart-device), which uses [tuyapi](https://github.com/codetheweb/tuyapi), the most interesting software on **tuya<=>node-red** integration that I have found.
  They do their job well, but there are some limitations:

+  1) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` request.

- 1) Some devices are unreachables: **TuyAPI** does not support some sensors due to the fact that they only connect to the network when their state changes.
+  2) Some devices are unreachables: **TuyAPI** does not support some sensors due to the fact that they only connect to the network when their state changes.
 Usually are WiFi devices battery-powered ([see note](https://github.com/codetheweb/tuyapi#-notes)).

- 2) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` requests.

  3) _Tuya devices_ can update  their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded (see [issue#17](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/27)).